-There are many ways to treat dry eye.
-The first recommendation is to prevent dry eye symptoms before they start and to address lifestyle factors that may be making it worse.
+There are many ways to treat dry eyes.
+We recommend that you prevent dry eye symptoms before they begin and address lifestyle factors that may be aggravating an existing condition.

-Blink a lot and drink a lot.
-Avoid eye irritants, use lubricating eye drops if you are taking medication that puts you at risk for dry eye.
+Blink a lot, drink plenty of fluids and avoid eye irritants.
+Maintain a healthy lifestyle with a focus on vitamins like Omega 3.
+Make sure to use lubricating eye drops if you are taking medication that puts you at risk for dry eyes.
 Over the counter eye drops for dry eye are widely available.
-Maintain a healthy lifestyle with a focus on vitamins like Omega 3.

-The 20-20-20 Rule!
-During prolonged computer or digital device use, take 20 seconds, every 20 minutes, to look at an object at a distance of at least 20 feet away.
-This gives your eyes a needed rest.
+During prolonged computer or digital device use, make sure to take a short break every 20 minutes to look at an object 20 feet away for 20 seconds.

-Drink adequately.
-Women need at least 91 oz. of water a day.
-Men need even more.
-Poor intake of water directly contributes to a poor supply of tears, especially in hot and dry conditions.
+Drink enough water.
+Women need at least 91 oz. of water a day and men need even more.
+Insufficient water intake can directly contribute to a reduced supply of tears, particularly in hot and dry climates.

-A healthy diet is always essential for maintaining optimal health.
-Omega 3 fatty acids have been conclusively shown to help maintain good vision and eye health, as well as decrease dry eyes symptoms.
+A healthy diet is essential for maintaining optimal health.
+Omega 3 fatty acids have been shown to help maintain good vision and eye health, as well as decrease dry eyes symptoms.

-Fish and flax are good natural sources of Omega 3 fatty acids, also available in tablet/supplement form.
-There are even formulations specific for dry eyes.
-These usually consist of Omega 3 with DHA from flaxseed oil and includes vitamin C, vitamin E, Vitamin B6, magnesium, and a variety of other vitamins specifically geared toward patients with dry eyes.
-Our Dry Eye doctor can recommend one or more of these for your specific needs.
+Fish and flax are good natural sources of Omega 3 fatty acids, and are available in tablet/supplement form.
+There are supplements specifically made for dry eyes.
+These usually consist of Omega 3 with DHA from flaxseed oil, and include vitamin C, vitamin E, Vitamin B6, magnesium, and a variety of other vitamins specifically formulated for patients with this eye condition.

 If you’re seeking relief for your dry eyes, Dr. Robert Levy can help.
-Dr.'s Eyecare Dry Eye Center services patients from Burlington, Cherry Hill, Trenton, Hamilton Township, and throughout New Jersey.
+Dr.'s Eyecare Dry Eye Center serves patients from Burlington, Cherry Hill, Trenton, Hamilton Township, and throughout New Jersey.